shutterfreak/topmark/docs/usage/commands/strip.md

 ## Machine-readable output

-Use `--format json` or `--format ndjson` to emit output suitable for tooling:
+Use `--output-format json` or `--output-format ndjson` to emit output suitable for tooling:

 - **JSON**: pretty-printed array (or summary object when `--summary`).
 - **NDJSON**: one JSON object per line (or one summary line per outcome with `--summary`).